All Episodes

 It was this morning at the library and massage parlor.

-Uh other quotes from from Bill Clinton.
+Other quotes from Bill Clinton.

-Let's go back 1998 when he was president, February 17th, speaking uh to the Joint Chiefs of Staff and the Pentagon staff.
+Let's go back 1998 when he was president, February 17th, speaking to the Joint Chiefs of Staff and the Pentagon staff.

 We want to seriously diminish the threat posed by Iraq's weapons of mass destruction program.